Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

 // "12" + 3 = "123"
 ```

+---

 **Note** - almost all operators in programming language are same , so read your self [click here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators)

+---

-- in js we can compare two different datatype values which is completely wrong ❌👎 that why typescript came in to he picture
+- in JS we can compare two different datatype values which is completely wrong ❌👎 that why typescript came in to he picture
 - here why it is wrong

 ```js
 console.log(null < 0); // false 0 < 0
 console.log(null > 0); // false